virtadpt/dotfiles/README.md

 Run `chezmoi apply` to copy all of the files out of the repo into their proper places in your home directory.

+---

+The file dconf-dump-org-mate.txt is a dump of my Mate Desktop dconf settings, made with the command `dconf dump "/org/mate/" > dconf-dump-org-mate.txt`

+To load or restore them, use the command `dconf load "/org/mate? < dconf-dump-org-mate.txt`